Gem-Sin/Instacart-Grocery-Basket-Analysis/README.md

 ● 01 Project Management: Contains the project brief.

-● 02 Data: Contains two subfolders:
+● 02 Data: Contains two subfolders: (This folder is not included as the datasets are too large)

       'Original Data': Original datasets.